 Researchers are advised to base their decision on the specific size of their system, available computational resources, and the importance of maximum simulation throughput versus workflow simplicity.

-This guide provides a detailed, objective comparison of molecular dynamics (MD) softwareâGROMACS, AMBER, and NAMDâwith a specific focus on simulating membrane proteins.
+This guide provides a detailed, objective comparison of molecular dynamics (MD) software—GROMACS, AMBER, and NAMD—with a specific focus on simulating membrane proteins.
 For researchers in drug development and structural biology, selecting the appropriate MD engine is crucial for balancing computational efficiency, force field accuracy, and workflow practicality.

 Molecular dynamics simulations of membrane proteins are computationally demanding.
 The choice of software significantly impacts project timelines and resource allocation.
 The table below summarizes the core characteristics and performance metrics of GROMACS, AMBER, and NAMD.